Inside a volcano

-While planning for the activities to do in Reykjavik, I stumbled upon a tour where I could go inside a volcano called Thrihnukagigur.
+While planning for the activities to do in Reykjavik, I stumbled upon a tour where I could go inside a volcano called Thrihnukagigur volcano.
 ‘How cool is that!’
 I thought and I immediately booked the tour, without thinking for a second.
-And it is one of the most beautiful adventures I have ever done.
+And it is one of the most beautiful and amazing adventures I have ever done in my life.
+In this post, you will find the details on the tour that takes you inside Thrihnukagigur volcano.

-Thrihnukagigur, literally translates to “Three peaks crater”.
-The volcano was discovered in the year 1974 and is the only volcano in the World where visitors are allowed to take an elevator into a magma chamber.
+Located about 20 kilometres from the capital city of Reykjavik in Iceland, Thrihnukagigur, literally translates to “Three peaks crater”.
+The volcano was discovered in the year 1974 and is the only volcano in the world where visitors are allowed to take an elevator into a magma chamber.

 The name of the tour that organises the tour is called “Inside the volcano”.
-I booked the tour with the help of my hostel accommodation staff at the reception but one can also book the tour on the website.
+I booked the tour with the help of my hostel accommodation staff at the reception but you can also book the adventure on Viator website.
 The booking process was quite easy and it costed 42000 ISK which is approximately 400 USD.

-On the day of the tour, I was picked up from my accommodation (hostel) in Reykjavik and was driven to a meeting point, where the actual tour would start.
-The drive was about an hour from the city centre.
+On the day of the tour, I was picked up from my accommodation (hostel) in Reykjavik and was driven to a meeting point, where the actual tour started.
+This drive was about an hour from Reykjavik city centre.

 The duration of the tour was about 5 – 6 hours and it was divided into two parts: